Primary AuthorNina Evason,

 - Gifts are given and received with both hands together, or the right hand only.

-- Do not gift anything that contains alcohol, pork or pig-leather-based items.
+- Do not give anything that contains alcohol, pork or pig-leather-based items.

 - Be aware that there is an expectation of reciprocity surrounding gift giving – unless the gift is given as charity.